bencorrado/bluez-bencorrado/docs/reference/pairing/outbound.md

 Both of the devices will try to establish a link and as it has been already described it might require authentication.
-This guide walks you through pairing with a keyboard therefore there will be PIN prompt unless you have skipped the agent registration.
+This guide walks you through pairing with a keyboard, therefore, there will be PIN prompt unless you have skipped the agent registration.
 In that case the pairing will fail.

 You should see output like the following: